 You should be able to receive this tax deduction for any interest that you paid on qualified college loans during the tax year, up to a total of $2,500.

-If you paid less than $2,500 in student loan interest, your student loan interest tax deduction is based on the total amount you ended up paying.
-For example, if you only paid $1,500 in interest on your student loan repayments for a given tax year, your deduction is $1,500.
+If you paid less than $2,500 in student loan interest, the amount of your deduction is based on the total amount you paid.
+For example, if you only paid $1,500 in interest for a given tax year, your deduction is $1,500.

 While the student loan interest deduction is a common tax deduction that applies to many borrowers, it’s important to remember that not all loans are eligible.

 Eligible college loans include all federal student loans and most private student loans.

 Examples of college loans that are eligible for the student loan interest deduction include:

 - Subsidized Federal Stafford Loan